 She managed to drive him off at gunpoint.

-(Let’s get a few things out of the way before we go further: first, if she had to remove all the alcohol in your house prior to her son’s friend staying over, that’s probably a sign that she had serious issues with her own kid to begin with, and some lingering doubts about his friend.
+(Let’s get a few things out of the way before we go further: first, if she had to remove all the alcohol in the house prior to her son’s friend staying over, that’s probably a sign that she had serious issues with her own kid to begin with, and some lingering doubts about his friend.
 Second, not calling the police immediately, especially after a firearm is involved — whether it’s fired or not — is a really good way to get on the receiving end of an assault with a deadly weapon charge.
 Neither of this woman’s failings affects the lesson, however.)

 She actually got lucky.
 I’ve read more than one story where kid’s friends have persuaded them to kill their parents to get money, guns, or vehicles.
 This story could have turned out much worse, as it too often does.